FAST U.S. SHIPPING & EASY RETURNS

 How thick does my track need to be?

-To install the Dragon Vinyl dog door for sliding glass door your track needs to be at least 1.5" thick.
+To install the Liberty Dragon Vinyl dog door for sliding glass door your track needs to be at least 1.5" thick.

 Is this sliding door dog door easy to install?

-Yes, the Dragon doggy door for sliding glass door is easy to install in a matter of minutes.
+Yes, the Liberty Dragon doggy door for sliding glass door is easy to install in a matter of minutes.
 The spring-loaded top piece allows for a simple installation process in your vinyl slider track.

 I want to get the large pet door for my dog, but I am concerned about a person fitting through it, is this possible?

-All Dragon Pet Doors come with a secure locking cover.
+All Liberty Dragon Pet Doors come with a secure locking cover.
 This cover can be used to keep your dog inside when needed.
 It also can be used to keep intruders from entering your home.
 It slides into the interior frame to block the flap.

 How heavy are these panels?